hkwu/ghastly/docs/guide.md

   Since spaces are treated as part of the prefix, the above dispatcher will respond to messages of the form `> hello, world`, but will *not* respond to `>hello, world`.
 </p>

-##### Mention
+###### Using the Client's Mention as a Prefix
 You can specify the client's mention as a prefix by using the special value `@self`.
 This is the recommended prefix as it's inherently unique.

 ```js
 const client = new Client({ prefix: '@self' });
 ```

-The dispatcher will only respond to `@client#1234 messages like these`.
+The dispatcher will now only respond to `@client#1234 messages like these`.

 #### Registering Commands
 Commands should be registered before logging in with the client.
-The client's dispatcher (available through `client.dispatcher`) provides the `loadCommands()` method to register commands.
+The dispatcher (available through `client.dispatcher`) provides the `loadCommands()` method to register commands.
 It takes a variable number of commands and adds them to the command registry.
 The nature of these commands is detailed in the next section.

 ```js
 client.dispatcher.loadCommands(foo, bar, baz);